What is equity research

 1. Excellent financial analysis and equity research skills

 Equity research is used in many areas.
 Primarily, the research is used for the following purposes:

 2. In Mutual Fund industry

 5. Charitable endowments

-Equity Research Career and Salary
+Equity research analyst jobs and Salary

 Equity research analysts earn base salary plus bonuses.

 Read some books like best practices for equity research analysts pdf.

 Want to learn how to do equity research with complete advanced DCF analysis including mid-year discounts and stub periods and future share price analysis, sum-of-the-parts valuation, and liquidation valuation?